 - Chianti Classico is made to be drunk young; say 2 – 5 years after the vintage, depending on the year and the maker’s philosophy.
 A Riserva is made from the best grapes and is designed to be drunk later; say after 4 – 10 years.

 - Most top estates make a “Super Tuscan” wine which does not conform to the Chianti Classico rules but may well be an outstanding wine.
-The variations come from using non-traditional grapes (e.g. Cabernet Sauvignon, Merlot), or aging in small French oak barrels (barriques).
+The variations come from using non-traditional grapes (e.g. Cabernet Sauvignon, Merlot), or ageing in small French oak barrels (barriques).

 - The Chianti region specialises in red wine.
 While some white wine is made locally, we don’t like it much so we don’t recommend any.
 The nearest genuine local white wine is Vernaccia di San Gimignano, good luck if you decide to try to find a nice one!